 Why Does the Red Sea Crossing Matter?

 The Red Sea crossing marks the precise moment when a trapped group of enslaved people became fully liberated.
-A way was made where no path seemed mathematically or geographically possible.
+A path opened where no escape had seemed geographically possible.

-The waters split, shielding the Hebrews and overturning the pursuing Egyptian army.
+The waters split, shielding the Israelites and stopping the pursuing Egyptian army.
 Fear did not get the final word.

 - The waters stood like solid walls.